ugoproto/ugodoc/docs/Codecademy Learn the Command Line Notes.md

 $ export PS1='>> '
 ```

 - Save the file.
-Press Enter to write the filename.
+Press ++enter++ to write the filename.
 Exit `nano`.
 Finally, clear the terminal window.
 In the command line, use source to activate the changes in the bash profile for the current shell session.
 Let's try out the new command prompt.
 Type :

 ```bash
 $ echo 'hello'